My 19 Yr Old Step Daughter Has a Baby and Smokes Pot . Refuses To Obey House Rules

 We also have another 14 yr old that is watching all this and learning that she can manipulate the parents.
 Also another daughter returned home (21 yr old) and she abuses alcohol and is financially irresponsible.
 My wife thinks it is her fault as a single parent so she enables their behaviors and chooses to not be proactive as she is afraid of them.

-be set boundaries put in place with clear consequences for breaking them.
+There need to be set boundaries put in place with clear consequences for breaking them.
 An effective way of doing so is drawing up a contract, listing all the rules/expectations - and then what the consequences are for breaking them, e.g. will have to move out.
 Everyone signs it and then there can be no disagreement if expectations are not met.

 But that's something you and your wife need to buy into and agree to.
 It's no point putting something in place to deal with your step-daughter's pot smoking and irresponsible behavior, if you're not both prepared to follow through.